frroberts-csc/lumi-userguide/docs/firststeps/getstarted.md

     Please read carefuly the following note

 !!! warning "Note"
     Please choose a secure passphrase.
-Remember that a good passphrase does not have to be a hard one to remember.
+Keep in mind that a good passphrase does not have to be a hard one to remember.

     Those of you who fancy an occasional computability calculation can appreciate [this][bad-complex-password] explanation, while others can take our word for it.

     You may prefer not to use contrapted passwords that are difficult to remember.
-    Make sure that the passphrase is at least 20 characters and easy to remember.
+    Make sure that the passphrase is at least 20 characters long and easy to remember.

     Example of a good passphrase generator is [here][correcthorsebatterystaple].

     Note for the security extra-cautious people: Any online website that sends you a password (like the [correcthorsebatterystaple.com][correcthorsebatterystaple] generator), or
-    receives from you a password, should be accessed in goole-agnostic and facebook-agnostic and other-privacy-endangering-giant-agnostic ways, such as with cleared cookies in your browser or better yet, clear of all traceable information (including IP address), like using the [Tor browser][torproject].
-Otherwise you are risking that these nonprivacy giants will on top of your usernames also know your passwords to various online services or offline files, like your new private SSH key.
+    receives from you a password, should be accessed in google-agnostic and facebook-agnostic and other-privacy-endangering-giant-agnostic ways, such as with cleared cookies in your browser or better yet, clear of all traceable information (including IP address), like using the [Tor browser][torproject].
+Otherwise you are risking that these nonprivacy giants will on top of your usernames also know your where and when you generated passwords (and therefore possibly which) to various online services or offline files, like your new private SSH key.

     **Do not leave the passphrase empty**.